AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/filter-group-work-priorities.md

 {{step1-to-priorities}}

 1. Click **Filters** in the top right of the worklist.
-1. Select one or many filters to narrow down your work items.
+1. Select one or several filters to narrow down your work items.
   ![](assets/filters.png)

 +++Expand to see detailed information about available filters